 Setting up an interest-bearing account is the way to go when you need a place to stash some cash and you want to earn a little something back for letting the bank hold onto your money.
 But, first things first: What IS an interest-bearing account?
 And which type of interest-bearing account is best for your needs?

 What Are Interest-Bearing Accounts?

-Essentially, interest-bearing accounts are places where you can keep your money safe while earning interest.
-When you deposit money into an interest-bearing account, you earn money on what you deposit (that’s where the “interest” part comes in).
+Interest-bearing accounts are types of bank accounts where you can keep your money safe while earning interest.
+When you deposit money into an interest-bearing account, the bank pays you interest (money) based on a percentage of your account balance.

 Types of Interest-Bearing Accounts